saitamasahil/Pixel-Launcher-Extended/README.md

 - You can choose different icons shapes while installing.
 - Material You At A Glance greetings
 - [Pixel Launcher Mods](https://github.com/KieronQuinn/PixelLauncherMods) by KieronQuinn.
 It has many cool features such as icon pack changer, recent section blur, etc.
-- Add-ons, which can enhance more functionality
+- Add-ons, which can enhance and add more functionality

 ### Compatibility
 This module is expected to work on ROMs which are based on fairly unmodified Android source code.